 Our legal team is more than just a group of knowledgeable lawyers, it’s a community that values listening and empathizing with our clients, not just making arguments for them.
 In and out of court, we will advocate for you and your family until the very end.

-Contact us today at (206) 712-2756 to schedule a free consultation.
+Contact us today at (206) 712-2756 to schedule your first consultation.
 Law Offices of Shana E. Thompson serves clients in the Seattle Metropolitan Area including Seattle, Tacoma, Everett, Bellevue, Kent, and many other cities nearby.

 Overview of Contempt Laws in Washington